How to Make Delicious Green Milk Tea Step By Step

 If you find your green milk tea too bitter, there are a few things you can try.
 First, make sure you’re using high-quality matcha powder and not overstepping it.

-You can also try adding more milk or sweetener to balance out the bitterness.
+You can also try adding more milk or a sweetener to balance out the bitterness.
 Finally, make sure the water you’re using to whisk the matcha is not too hot, as this can cause the tea to become bitter.